BrentAIICT/MSSA-SCA/NextSchedule.md

 # MSSA SCA Course Schdule
-## Mondays have a Q&A component that allows the students to ask any questions they like
+## Each week a 1 hour Q&A component that allows the students to ask any questions they like

 Date|Day|Week|Course|Title|Modules|Labs|Instructor|Course Survey
 ---|---|---|---|---|---|---|---|--